 Common Stock-The Company has one class of common stock outstanding.
-During the year ended December 31, 2021, iStar purchased 1.0 million shares of the Company's common stock for \$69.5 million, at an average cost of \$72.96 per share, pursuant to 10b5-1 plans (the "10b5-1 Plans") in accordance with Rules 10b5-1 and 10b-18 under the Securities and Exchange Act of 1934, as amended, under which it could buy shares of the Company's common stock in the open market.
+During the year ended December 31, 2022, iStar purchased 0.2 million shares of the Company's common stock for \$10.5 million, at an average cost of \$66.83 per share, pursuant to 10b5-1 plans (the "10b5-1 Plans") in accordance with Rules 10b5-1 and 10b-18 under the Securities and Exchange Act of 1934, as amended, under which it could buy shares of the Company's common stock in the open market.
 In addition, in the fourth quarter of 2021 iStar purchased 24,108 shares of the Company's common stock for \$1.8 million in an open market transaction. iStar has also purchased shares of the Company's common stock through private placements with the Company in connection with the Company's public offerings.
+In March 2022, the Company sold 2,000,000 shares of its common stock in a public offering for gross proceeds of \$118.0 million.
+Concurrently with the public offering, the Company sold \$191.2 million in shares, or 3,240,000 shares, of its common stock to iStar in a private placement.
+The Company incurred approximately \$5.1 million of offering costs in connection with these transactions which were recorded as a reduction to additional paid-in capital.
 In September 2021, the Company sold 2,530,000 shares of its common stock in a public offering for gross proceeds of \$192.3 million.
-Concurrently with the public offering, the Company sold \$50.0 million in shares, or 657,894 shares, of its common stock to iStar in a private placement.
-The Company incurred approximately \$8.0 million of offering costs in connection with these transactions which were recorded as a reduction to additional paid-in capital.
-As of December 31, 2021, iStar owned 64.6% of the Company's common stock; however, its discretionary voting power is limited to 41.9% as a result of limitations on its voting power contained in a stockholder's agreement entered into in connection with its purchase of newly designated limited partnership units (the "Investor Units") in January 2019.
-In May 2019, after approval of the Company's shareholders, the Investor Units were exchanged for shares of the Company's common stock on a one-for-one basis.
+Concurrently with